Grimm–Hoffmann affair: Grimm's trip to Russia

 Following the February Revolution, socialist-democratic Swiss National Council (Nationalrat) member and International Socialist Commission Secretary Robert Grimm traveled to Petrograd.
 Grimm, accompanied by Russian-Jewish-Italian socialist activist Angelica Balabanoff, facilitated the movement of political refugees — most prominently Vladimir Lenin — from Switzerland to Russia via Germany and Sweden.
 During his trip, Grimm passed through Stockholm, where he secured the passage of "some 250 Russian exiles who were returning home."

 Grimm arrived in Petrograd on May 22, 1917.
 While in Russia, he also intended to weigh the possibility of a separate peace agreement between Russia and the German Empire.
 In Petrograd, Grimm and Balabanoff were accused by the press of being German agents and working toward a separate peace between Germany and Allied countries.

 On May 26/27, 1917, Grimm sent a telegram to Federal Councilor (Bundesrat) and Foreign Affairs Minister Arthur Hoffmann stating that Russia was eager for peace with Germany.

 On June 13, 1917, a Swiss envoy informed his superiors that a cable message telegram between Bern and Petrograd sent by Hoffmann was deciphered by the Russian Foreign Ministry.
 This message indicated a conspiracy by Hoffmann and Grimm to incite separate peace negotiations between Germany and Russia.
 A translated version of the telegram appeared in The New York Times on June 18, 1917:I am convinced that Germany and her allies would immediately take up peace negotiations at the wish of Russia's allies.
-As to what concerns the German war aim, you can read articles in the Norddeutsche Ailgemeine Zeitung.
+As to what concerns the German war aim, you can read articles in the Norddeutsche Allgemeine Zeitung.
 There, after consultation with Chancellor Theobald von Bethmann Hollweg, the declaration has been made regarding annexation to the effect that Germany does not desire any increase in her territory or any economic or political expansion.In the telegram, Hoffmann confirms the improbability of a German offensive attack along the Eastern Front, which would threaten a separate Russian–German peace.

 The telegram was leaked to international news sources, causing widespread outrage, especially among the Western powers.